-Almost every Kenyon student has occasion to take a class in Ascension Hall, one of the stately stone "castles" that overlook the historic south campus.
-This masterpiece of Victorian Gothic architecture, which dates from 1859, is the home for five academic departments: classics, economics, modern languages and literatures, philosophy, and religious studies.
+Almost every Kenyon student has occasion to take a class in Ascension Hall, one of the stately stone “castles” that overlook the historic South Campus.
+This masterpiece of Victorian Gothic architecture, which dates from 1859, is the home of five academic departments: classics, economics, modern languages and literatures, philosophy and religious studies.
 For many students, a favorite place to read or write is Nu Pi Kappa, a spacious top-floor study lounge furnished with cozy armchairs and long wooden tables.
-Just below Nu Pi Kappa is its equally distinguished counterpart, Philomathesian, a medium-sized lecture hall that also hosts poetry readings, colloquia, and Common-Hour presentations.
+Just below Nu Pi Kappa is its equally distinguished counterpart, Philomathesian, a medium-sized lecture hall that hosts poetry readings and colloquia.